williamntlam/williamntlam/README.md

 👋
 Hi.
 My name is William.
-I'm currently a student at the University of Toronto studying computer science and mathematics.
+I'm currently a student at the University of Toronto studying computer science.
 I had a old Github account that I recently deleted.
 Please be patient as I transfer my coding portfolio to this new Github account.

 <!---